e-Safety for Parents

 You can also set up automatic reminder emails to ask your users to take or retake training.
 You can tailor these emails and the timings for sending and you can even specify that the email appears to come from yourself.
 Once enabled, the training system will manage all of the chasing for you.

 Staff working in schools or education should take our e-Safety Training online training course instead, which offers sector-specific scenarios and further information on reporting concerns and dealing with incidents.

 The information provided in our e-Safety for Parents online training course is suitable for parents and carers in all areas of the United Kingdom.

-Our e-Safety for Parents online training course provides an in-depth introduction to online safety, but it does not include other aspects of safeguarding or child protection training.
+Our e-Safety for Parents online training course provides an in-depth introduction to e-Safety training, but it does not include other aspects of safeguarding or child protection training.
 If you are interested in learning about other areas of child protection, we have a range of online safeguarding training courses available on our website.

 “This was extremely good.
 We did the course as a family and it benefited us all and got us talking about subjects like sexting, which kids usually want to avoid talking about with their parents.
 Thank you.”

 - Instant access to courses

 - Courses can be taken 24/7 online or on mobile devices